ucsdcmst2/uaf-docs/source/setting_up_home.md

-# Setting up your Home Directory
+# Setting up your Home Directory (WIP)

+1) Make a public_html directory if you want to have a web server to serve files / inages on a publically accessible address.

+2) Make a backup directory